Prostitution in ancient Rome: Terminology

-Most scholarship on Roman prostitution implies a social hierarchy, whereby a meretrix ("woman who earns, paid woman"), is a free-born, higher-class registered prostitute, scortum (possibly from "hides, leather") is an impoverished low-class street-walker, and amica a purely euphemistic "lady-friend".
+Most scholarship on Roman prostitution implies a social hierarchy, whereby meretrix ("woman who earns, paid woman") is a free-born, higher-class registered prostitute, scortum (possibly from "hides, leather") is an impoverished low-class street-walker, and amica a purely euphemistic "lady-friend".
 Witzke offers examples from Roman comedies to show that all these terms may be used to refer to the same individual, a hierarchy of politeness, with meretrix the most respectful, but equally used for a brothel slave worker and a high-class free prostitute.
-Scortum is an insult in some circumstances but affectionate banter in others, and amica is euphemistic, used in Roman comedies by naive adolescent clients to downplay the commercial basis of their relationship.
+Scortum is an insult in some circumstances but affectionate banter in others, and amica is euphemistic, used in Roman comedies by naïve adolescent clients to downplay the commercial basis of their relationship.
 There are no low-class street prostitutes in Roman comedies.

 In most modern scholarship, meretrix (plural: meretrices) is taken to be the standard term for a registered female prostitute, a higher class of sex worker — the more pejorative scortum can be used for prostitutes of either gender, with a distinctly condemnatory edge when used by Roman moralists.
 Unregistered or casual prostitutes fall under the broad category prostibulae, "lower class"; the relatively uncommon lupa, (from Lupus femina, "she-wolf") is rarely attested in the literature but was probably common among the lower social classes.
 To Adams, lupa suggests a particularly low, predatory prostitute who works from graveyards.
-Livy, or a copyist, employs scorta for the unmarried women seized by the Sabine men soon after Rome's foundation.

 Although both women and men might engage male or female prostitutes, female prostitutes far outnumbered males, and evidence for female prostitution is the more ample.
 A stable legal definition of "prostitute" came late in Roman legal history.
-It defined a prostitute as someone sexually promiscuous, who received payment for sex.
+It defined a prostitute as someone sexually promiscuous who received payment for sex.
 The greater emphasis in this legal couplet was on promiscuity, not payment.
 Prostitutes were thought to do what they did because they had an excessive appetite for sex, and pimps (lenones) through greed for money.

 Circumstance

 Some prostitutes were self-employed and rented a room for work.
-A girl (puella, a term used in poetry as a synonym for "girlfriend" or meretrix and not necessarily an age designation) might live with a procuress or madame (lena) or even go into business under the management of her natural mother, These arrangements suggest the recourse to prostitution by free-born women in dire financial need, and such prostitutes may have been regarded as of relatively higher repute or social degree.
+A girl (puella, a term used in poetry as a synonym for "girlfriend" or meretrix and not necessarily an age designation) might live with a procuress or madame (lena) or even go into business under the management of her natural mother.
+These arrangements suggest the recourse to prostitution by free-born women in dire financial need, and such prostitutes may have been regarded as of relatively higher repute or social degree.
 Prostitutes could also work out of a brothel, bathhouse or tavern for a procurer or pimp (leno), who provided them with clients and protection.
 Some worked unescorted on the streets, or from graveyards, with virtually non-existent overheads but high risks of non-payment and assault, and no recourse to law.
 Ordinary women who went out unescorted were frequently mistaken for prostitutes.